 The World Remembers

 The diaries of John Rabe was published as Der gute Deutsche von Nanking, (literally: The Good German of Nanking) in 1996 and an English translation (by John E. Woods) was published in the US in 1998 as "The Good Man of Nanking", and it is a treasure trove of information for scholars of that ugly episode of history.

 In 1997, John Rabe's tombstone was moved to Nanjing where it was placed at the Massacre Memorial Site at a place of honor.
 In 2006, John Rabe's former residence in Nanjing was renovated and opened as a memorial hall for John Rabe and the safety zone.

-Discovery of John Rabe's diary lead to a renewed search for other personal recollections of that period, which lead to the discovery of the diary by Minnie Vautrin, an educator in Ginling Girl's College, Nanking during that period.
+The Discovery of John Rabe's diary leads to a renewed search for other personal recollections of that period, which lead to the discovery of the diary by Minnie Vautrin, an educator in Ginling Girl's College, Nanking during that period.